This article will help you to troubleshoot and resolve any of the following symptoms:

 Test by having a colleague call you several times on the number that is being forwarded, note any delay between them making the call, and your Spoke Phone app ringing.
 Then have the colleague call you directly from their internal directory.

-To see why your phone didn't ring for a call to a call group you belong to, have your administrator check the call details for that specific call in the account portal call history.
+To see why your phone didn't ring for a call to a team you belong to, have your administrator check the call details for that specific call in the account portal call history.

 Call details in the account portal call history will show if you were 'offered' the call or not.
-If you were not 'offered' the call at all, check the call group settings, or see the section below for registration issues.
+If you were not 'offered' the call at all, check the team settings, or see the section below for registration issues.

 |Phone registration issues||